knyy/d3cesium/README.md

 In Cesium, both income and life expectancy metrics are geolocated to the nation of origin and drawn on the map in 2.5D Columbus view, using <a href="http://cesium.agi.com/Cesium/Build/Documentation/PolylineCollection.html">Polylines</a>.
 The width of the polyline is proportional to the population of the nation at the given year.
-We found that the presentation of this data was most effective in Cesiumís Columbus View, although users may change to other projections, such as the more traditional 3D globe view, via the <a href="http://cesium.agi.com/Cesium/Build/Documentation/SceneModePicker.html">SceneModePicker</a> widget.
+We found that the presentation of this data was most effective in Cesium‚Äôs Columbus View, although users may change to other projections, such as the more traditional 3D globe view, via the <a href="http://cesium.agi.com/Cesium/Build/Documentation/SceneModePicker.html">SceneModePicker</a> widget.

 For a cohesive visualization, both D3 and Cesium visualizations must interoperate.
 In our example application, we show simple but effective ways to tie these two visualizations together.
-Mouseover interactions with a nation, in either display, will highlight the nationís Polyline in Cesium and the SVG circle in the D3 chart.
+Mouseover interactions with a nation, in either display, will highlight the nation‚Äôs Polyline in Cesium and the SVG circle in the D3 chart.
 Likewise, clicking on a nation will construct a <a href="http://cesium.agi.com/Cesium/Build/Documentation/CameraFlightPath.html">CameraFlightPath</a> to fly the 3D camera in Cesium in for a closer look.
 The key to loose coupling of these two visualizations was to use
 <a href="https://github.com/mbostock/d3/wiki/Internals#wiki-d3_dispatch">d3.dispatch</a> for signaling events between each other.